bkader/Skada-WoTLK/README.md

 set:GetPotion(potionid) -- returns the list of players and total usage of the give potion id

-set:GetEnemyDamageTaken() -- returns the amount of damage enemies took. set:GetEnemyDamageDone() -- returns the amount of damage enemies dealt to your group. set:GetEnemyDPS() -- returns total dps and damage amount of all enemies. set:GetEnemyHeal() -- returns the amount of heal enemies did. set:GetEnemyHPS() -- returns the total hps and heal amount of all enemies.
+set:GetEnemyDamageTaken() -- returns the amount of damage enemies took. set:GetEnemyDamage() -- returns the amount of damage enemies dealt to your group. set:GetEnemyDPS() -- returns total dps and damage amount of all enemies. set:GetEnemyHeal() -- returns the amount of heal enemies did. set:GetEnemyHPS() -- returns the total hps and heal amount of all enemies.